 Yes, it has a creative quarter but Folkestone has managed to keep hold of its old sea dog character.
 The arts have helped coax this vibrant, busy seaside town back to life and on a stroll of its narrow cobbled lanes you'll spot studios, galleries and bookshop-cafés like Steep Street.

-The restored Harbour Arm might be a little quieter this year, but they are looking forward to 2021 when it will once again be the hub for live music and events.
-For now, the independent food and drink vendors are open for business and the Harbour Screen has morphed into a Drive-in cinema (the Vintage Sunday Market pops up here now, too).
+The restored Harbour Arm is a true hub for live music and events.
+Here, you can find independent food and drink vendors and the Harbour Screen, an outdoor cinema with the sea as a backdrop.
 Finally, don't miss the one remaining Anthony Gormley statue beneath the harbour arm.

 And once you've had your culture fix?
 Take a walk along the East Cliff and Warren Country Park.